Engineering Foundation Year

 Our Foundation Year courses offer an introduction to your chosen subject and are an ideal route to degree level qualifications, helping you develop the necessary skills for further study.

-A highly-respected discipline, this qualification opens up a broad and diverse career path, from law to business and even medicine.
-Studying to be an engineer and gaining the right skills and the right qualifications, can lead you to frequent travel, passion projects and a fulfilling career.
+A highly-respected discipline, this qualification gives you a broad and diverse career path, from law, to business.
+Engineers are always in demand and with the right skills and a degree level qualification, this industry can lead you to frequent travel, passion projects and a very fulfilling career.

-The course enables students who successfully pass to automatically progress to the BEng (Hons) Electro-Mechanical Engineering degree at CU Coventry, subject to meeting specific entry criteria.
+The course enables students who successfully pass to automatically progress to the BEng (Hons) Electro-Mechanical Engineering degree course at CU London, subject to meeting specific entry criteria.

 We offer a style of education which is flexible and designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
 We aim to provide career-focused courses, wherever possible, coupled with placement opportunities to help prepare you for the world of work.
 We are dedicated to making higher education accessible and enjoyable to everyone, so we keep our fees low and made it a policy to cover one module at a time, allowing you to become a specialist in each topic before moving onto the next.